techgrounds/techgrounds-CurtPolo/04_Cloud_1/AWS-13.md

 **Part 2.2**
 - Find the RDS service one AWS.
-- Create an RDS database.
+- Create a RDS database (MySQL).
-- Add an RDS Read Replica
+- Add a RDS Read Replica
-- Intergrate your RDS database with another service.

-**Part 2.3**
-- Find the Aurora service one AWS.
-- Create an AWS Aurora Serverless database and access it using the AWS Management Console.
-- Intergrate your Aurora database with another service.
+- Connect a EC2 Instance to the database

 ### Gebruikte bronnen
 ChatGPT